Tenchi2xh/monospace/resources/test.md

         3. I think so
     - Nihil agere delectat

 2. [](#point-size) is the how big the font is.
-In print, the most comfortable range for body text is **10–12 point**, or **15-25 pixels**^[This is a foot-note.
-Well, more like a side-note].
+In print, the most comfortable range for body text is **10–12 point**, or **15-25 pixels**^[This is a footnote.
+Well, more like a side note].
 Not every font appears equally large at a given point size, so be prepared to adjust as needed.

 3. [](#line-spacing) is the vertical distance between lines.
 It should be **120–145%** of the point size.
 In word processors, use the "Exact" line-spacing option to achieve this.
 The default single-line option is too tight; the 1 1/2-line option is too loose.
 In CSS, use the `line-height` property (preferably with a unitless value, so 130% would become 1.3).